-Retiring in Mexico can be an appealing option for those looking for a lower cost of living, warm weather, and access to high-quality healthcare.
-The qualifications to retire in Mexico typically involve obtaining a temporary or permanent resident visa, which requires proof of financial stability through monthly income or savings.
+Retiring in Mexico can be an appealing option for those looking for a lower cost of living, warm weather and access to high-quality healthcare.
+To do so, it’s typically necessary to obtain a temporary or permanent resident visa, which requires proof of financial stability through monthly income or savings.
 Many retirees opt for the permanent resident visa, which does not require renewals and offers more long-term benefits.

 Making the move to retire in a foreign country requires lots of planning before hand.
 A financial advisor can help with that today.